lihaoyi/macropy/readme.md

 #0.3068253802774531
 ```

 This cuts out reduces the number of characters needed to make a thunk from 7 to 2, making it much easier to use thunks to do things like emulating [by name parameters](http://locrianmode.blogspot.com/2011/07/scala-by-name-parameter.html).
+The implementation of quicklambda is about [30 lines of code](https://github.com/lihaoyi/macropy/blob/master/macropy/macros/quicklambda.py), and is worth a look if you want to see how a simple (but extremely useful!) macro can be written.

 Parser Combinators
 ------------------